JuliaImages/Images.jl/README.md

 ```

 It's helpful to have ImageMagick installed on your system, as Images relies on it for reading and writing many common image types.
-For most platforms, adding the Images package should install ImageMagick for you automatically.
+For unix platforms, adding the Images package should install ImageMagick for you automatically.
 If this fails, try installing it [manually](http://www.imagemagick.org/download/binaries/).
 Depending on where it installs, you may need to set the `MAGICK_HOME` environment variable to help Julia find the library (or set your `DL_LOAD_PATH`).

 Note that on older RedHat-based distributions, the packaged version of the library may be too old.
 If that is the case, a newer library may be [required](http://dl.nux.ro/rpm/nux-imagemagick.repo).
 You may need to edit the `releasever` parameter to match your installation.

+On Windows it is mandatory to have ImageMagick previously installed because the installer requires user interaction so it cannot be done by the package alone.
+Get the current version from http://www.imagemagick.org/script/binary-releases.php#windows (e.g. ImageMagick-6.8.8-7-Q16-x86-dll.exe) and make sure that the "Install development headers and libraries for C and C++" checkbox is selected.
+You may choose to let the installer add the installation directory to the system path or provide it separately.
+In the later case you may add it to your `.juliarc.jl` file as (for example) `push!(Base.DL_LOAD_PATH, "C:/programs/ImageMagick-6.8.8"`)

 When manual intervention is necessary, you may need to restart Julia for the necessary changes to take effect.